little-world/rust-course/src/19-unsafe-rust-patterns.md

 - For micro-optimizations without measurements
 - When safe abstractions exist (use them!)
 - If you can't explain why it's safe (it probably isn't)

-Unsafe Rust gives you the power to build anything—operating systems, databases, game engines, embedded systems.
-With that power comes responsibility.
-Document your assumptions, test thoroughly, and always ask: "Is there a safe way to do this?"
-If not, make your unsafe code correct enough that others can build safe abstractions on top.

 The standard library is proof this works: millions of lines of safe Rust code rely on carefully crafted unsafe foundations.
 Your unsafe code can achieve the same reliability with discipline and care.